mnubo/dbevolv/README.md

 Sometimes, especially when a database came through a lot of migrations, you are in a situation where lots of databases and columns are created in earlier migrations to be removed in later migrations, making the database quite long to create.
 This is especially problematic in multi-tenant databases that gets created for a new tenant.
 It can also happen that there is too many migrations, and that makes the build pretty long.

 A solution to that problem is to 'rebase' the migrations.
-It means taking the result of all of those migrations, and make a single script having the same end result as them.
-DBSchemas helps you do that in a safe way.
+It means taking the result of all of those migrations, and make a single script having the same end result as them. dbevolv helps you do that in a safe way.

 Begin by creating a new migration directory, with a new version number.
 Put a single script `rebase.*ql` in it.
 Do not create a `rollback.*ql` file, rolling back a rebase migration is not supported.
 Ex:

     /migrations/2000/rebase.cql

-DBSchemas does not support the automatic filling of that script right now.
-So you will have to use the existing database tools to forge it for you from the latest test image (see below).
+dbevolv does not support the automatic filling of that script right now.
+So you will have to use the existing data store tools to forge it for you from the latest test image (see below).

 As always, you can test locally that your rebase script is sound by running: